 - Jonathan Greenblatt, Director of the Office of Social Innovation and Civic Participation

 And it's fun.
-While I didn't study abroad during my four years at Colgate University, I did try to make up for it by spending the summer after graduation traveling through Europe.
+Although I didn't study abroad during my four years at Colgate University, I made up for it by spending the summer after graduation traveling through Europe.

 It was my first experience spending a significant amount of time outside my home country and gave me the space to see the United States, our culture, and our politics from a European perspective.

-In between key government, speakers were three-panel discussions, which allowed for Q&A from the audience.
+Between key government speakers, there were three-panel discussions, which allowed for Q&A from the audience.

 - Panel #1: Studying, Volunteering, and Working Abroad as a Civic and Economic Imperative